Xuriwork/Joonistame/README.md

 ## Scripts for Local Development

+- `yarn install`: To install the dependencies
+- `yarn dev`: Runs the React app and starts up the server
 - `yarn start`: Starts the development app
 - `yarn build`: Builds the production app
-- `yarn dev`: Runs the React app and starts up the server

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.